 In September 2006 Òscar was appointed General Music Teacher at the Yehudi Menuhin School , the world class specialist music school of international renown founded by Lord Menuhin, and of which the late Mtislav Rostropovich was its President, succeeded now by Daniel Baremboim.
 There he teaches harmony, aural, Music History and also conducts the school's Junior Orchestra.

-Òscar was appointed in 2011 Principal Conductor of the City of Salamanca Youth Orchestra (Spain).
+Òscar was appointed in 2011 Principal Conductor and Artistic Director of the City of Salamanca Youth Orchestra (Spain).

-He is invited regularly to teach at the Junior departments of both the Royal College and Royal Academy of Music, and was assistant to Malcolm Singer in the Composer's workshop at the Canford Summer School of Music, 2005. .
+He has taught at the Junior departments of both the Royal College and Royal Academy of Music, and was assistant to Malcolm Singer in the Composer's workshop at the Canford Summer School of Music, 2005.